Ahmed Ressam: Capture

-Ressam took the M/V Coho car ferry from Victoria to Port Angeles, Washington.
+Ressam took the car ferry from Victoria to Port Angeles, Washington.
 He successfully passed through U.S. Immigration and Naturalization Service checks in Victoria, and boarded the last ferry of the day for the 90-minute crossing to the U.S.

 After the ferry docked in Port Angeles at 6 pm, Ressam intended to be the last car to leave the ferry.
 Although there had not been any intelligence reports suggesting threats, U.S. Customs inspector Diana Dean decided to have a secondary Customs search conducted of Ressam's car, saying later that Ressam was acting "hinky" and asked him to get out of the car.

 At first, Ressam was not cooperative.
 Dean requested that he fill out a Customs declaration form, which he did, identifying as a Canadian citizen named Benni Noris.
 He had a passport, Quebec driver license, and credit cards all in the Noris name, as well as another Quebec driver license with the same date of birth, but in the name "Mario Roig".
 Royal Canadian Mounted Police later advised that the Mario Roig driver license was a fake, and did not exist in their records.

 This timer, built around a Casio f91w, the model bought by Ahmed Ressam, was captured in Afghanistan in the early 2000s.

 Another Customs inspector searched the car and found in the spare tire well: